Sing Joyfully 2025: Mozart at the Helm

 • “Mozart would never romantically slow things down.”

-• “The trill starts from the upper note — always.”
+• “The trill starts from the upper note during this period — always.”

 • “It’s the intricacies that catch the singer out.”